 - Monitor updates from the Ministry regarding laboratory readiness and implementation of the latest regulations.

-This regulatory update will certainly affect significant changes in market access requirements in Indonesia such as the long-term certification timeline, cost structure, and operational planning.
+This regulatory update will certainly bring significant changes in market access requirements in Indonesia, such as the long-term certification timeline, cost structure, and operational planning.

 Conclusion